 Generating Schemas with an LLM

-Almadar schemas are structured JSON — and that structure makes them ideal targets for LLM generation.
-You describe your application in plain language; the LLM outputs a valid .orb schema.
+The .orb language has a clear, regular structure that makes it an ideal target for LLM generation.
+You describe your application in plain language; the LLM outputs a valid .lolo program.

 This tutorial covers: